-If there is food or nibbles at the meeting, don't dive in and start gobbling everything down.
+If there are food or nibbles at the meeting, don't dive in and start gobbling.
 Be polite and wait until everyone else has helped themselves.
-Then, just take one helping of food and eat slowly, making sure to wipe your mouth after you've finished.
+Then, take one helping of food and eat slowly, making sure to wipe your mouth after you've finished.

-If you're having a lunch meeting at a restaurant or pub, make sure you follow all the usual table manners: elbows off the table; hold your knife and fork properly; avoid splashing sauces all over your food (place on the side of your plate if you insist on having Ketchup); don't talk with your mouth full and don't finish your food ahead of everyone else.
+If you're having a lunch meeting at a restaurant or pub, make sure you follow all the usual table manners.
+That's elbows off the table, hold your knife and fork properly, avoid splashing sauces all over your food (place on the side of your plate if you insist on having Ketchup), don't talk with your mouth full and don't finish your meal ahead of everyone else.

 If a client asks you a question and you don't know the answer, be honest!
 Just say that you're not sure and will have to look into it.
-And that you'll get back in touch after the meeting.
+And that you'll get back to them following the meeting.
 If you lie, you're only spinning yourself a complicated web.
-One that might prove to be difficult to get out of.

-Make sure you take a neat notebook to every meeting, so you can take notes and remember the key points raised.
+Take a notebook with you to every meeting so that you can write down the key points raised.
 Next to everything that requires attention – write 'AP', short for Action Point.
-When looking back over your notes, it'll make life easier and you'll be able to quickly pull together the appropriate minutes or status report.
+When looking back over your notes, it'll make it easier to spot the required jobs, and you'll be able to pull together the appropriate minutes or status report quickly.

-Time is money, so keep things short and sweet wherever possible.
-Don't waste people's time by talking about things that are irrelevant.
-Stick to topic and don't waffle.
+Time is money, so keep things short and sweet.
+Don't waste people's time by talking about irrelevant things.
+Stick to the topic and don't waffle.

 Once the meeting is over, thank everyone for their time and ensure you leave on a positive note.
-Tell them you'll be in touch with any further actions required and make sure you get back in touch via email as soon as possible to thank them yet again.
+Tell them you'll be in touch with any further actions required and make sure you send an email as soon as possible to thank them yet again.